 To truly give your website a fresh look it may be necessary to change the color palette.
 Only a graphic designer may tell you what works best, but currently, the trend seems to on colors that are cool without being garish.

 Static HTML has become somewhat outdated.
 A CMS lets you carry out updates on your website on your own, without having to rely on others to do it for you.
 This gives you more control and helps you save money in the long run, although a good CMS does require an initial investment worth up to a few thousand dollars.

 Quote your customers

 Not only adding quotes or testimonials lend you credibility, but it also makes your website seem more personal, which makes quite an impression on new visitors.
 It’s up to you how you get the quotes or testimonials, but it would be great if you could devote a whole section of your site to this.

 Gather traffic metrics

-There are plenty of software and web services that let you check how many visitors you get and from which search engines, which pages are most popular, and what usage patterns you visitors have (i.e. what they do after they land on your homepage).
+Plenty of software and web services let you check how many visitors you get and from which search engines, which pages are most popular, and what usage patterns you visitors have (i.e., what they do after they land on your homepage).
 Knowing all these helps you plan any future developments to your website.